Oh, I am no longer Gil, now I am Gill! Ron: ...What's the difference? Gill:

 - There's an old Russian urban legend about a merchant woman named Semizhopova (lit. of Seven Arses).
 She wrote a petition to Catherine the Great to allow her to change her name.
 The empress answered: "Five is enough" and changed the merchant's name to Pyatizhopova (of five arses).
 In other versions of the legend the trolling monarch is Nicholas I or Nicholas II.

 - Abram (Hebrew, exalted father) is renamed Abraham (Hebrew, father of many nations) by God.

 - Post-conversion Saul renames himself Paul, which is just the Latin version of the Hebrew name.

-- In The Importance of Being Earnest Jack, an adopted man, refers to himself as Earnest when in town.
-His love interest feels she can only marry a man named Earnest and can only marry a man with a strong family social standing (which being adopted, Jack does not).
-After some misunderstandings and Hilarity Ensues, Jack's birth certificate surfaces at the plays's end he was named Earnest all along.
+- In The Importance of Being Earnest Jack, an adopted man, refers to himself as Ernest when in town.
+His love interest feels she can only marry a man named Ernest and can only marry a man with a strong family social standing (which being adopted, Jack does not).
+After some misunderstandings and Hilarity Ensues, Jack's birth certificate surfaces at the plays's end he was named Ernest all along.